 Here are some places for camping in England for free.
 There is a longstanding tradition of wild camping in the Lake District, so it is tolerated by landowners as long as you follow the wild camping code mentioned above.

 Two particularly good spots are Thornthwaite Beacon and Place Fell, which are both within reach of freshwater streams for drinking - but always boil and/or sterilize before you drink!
-When I considered free camping in the UK with motorhomes, my first thought was of Dartmoor National Park.
-This beautiful site appears to be the exception to the rules, as it explicitly allows wild camping at several areas within its proximity.
+When I considered free camping in the UK with motorhomes, my first thought was the Lake District.
+This beautiful site allows wild camping at several areas within its proximity, but only with permission from the landowner.
 Be sure to first research the areas allowing it, which can be done on their site.
 They strongly urge campers to stay at least 100m from any road, and hidden from roadside and residential view.

 Wild camping in the Yorkshire Dales is strongly restricted and discouraged, especially during grouse shooting season, but if you’re discreet you can usually stay a night without any issues.